Academics are fast becoming a thing of the past in public schools.

 SEL: The Mechanism for Transformation

 The education establishment refers to it as “social and emotional learning,” “social-emotional learning,” or just SEL for short.
-Generally they speak only in vague generalities using soothing language when dealing with the public.
+Generally they speak only in vague generalities using soothing language while dealing with the public.

 And it’s true, some of what falls under the SEL umbrella is fairly harmless.

-Similarly, SEL all smells innocent enough at first glance.
+Similarly, SEL all seems innocent enough at first glance.

 “Social and emotional learning (SEL) is the process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions,” explains the Collaborative for Academic, Social, and Emotional Learning (CASEL), one of the leading outfits promoting SEL.

-The way proponents explain it, SEL is simply aimed at helping children do well emotionally and succeed.
+The way proponents explain it, SEL is simply aimed to help children do well emotionally and succeed.